reactGo/reactGo/README.md

 1. `npm install`
 2. `npm start` to run locally

-Bundling with webpack
+Bundling with webpack and gulp
 ================
 1. `npm run build` runs `webpack` will run configurations within webpack.config.js.
 2. `npm run watch` runs `webpack --watch` to watch and recompile for changes.
-3. `npm run sass-watch` compiles sass using gulp
+3. `npm run sass-watch` compiles sass and watches for changes or `npm run sass` to compile once using gulp.

 Setting up your Database
 ================